-(i) Revenue recognition on property development projects
+(i) Revenue recognition on property development projects and construction contracts

-The Group recognises property development revenue and costs in profit or loss by using the percentage of completion method.
-The percentage of completion is determined by the proportion that property development projects sold attributable to the percentage of development work performed during the year.
-Significant judgement is required in determining the percentage of completion, the extent of the property development project sold and costs incurred, the estimated total property development revenue and costs, as well as the recoverability of the development projects.
-Estimated losses are recognised in full when determined.
-Property development revenue and expenses estimates are reviewed and revised periodically as work progresses and as variation orders are approved.
+The Group recognizes property development and construction contract revenue and costs by using the stage of completion method.
+The stage of completion is determined by the proportion that property development projects sold attributable to the stage of development work performed during the year and contract construction costs incurred for work performed to date compare to the estimated total property development and construction costs.
+Significant judgement is required in determining the stage of completion, the extent of the property development project sold and construction costs incurred, the estimated total property development and construction revenue and costs, as well as the recoverability of the development and construction projects.
+Estimated losses are recognized in full when determined.
+Property development and construction revenue and costs estimates are reviewed and revised periodically as work progresses and as variation orders are approved.